AR-TTA: A Simple Method for Real-World Continual Test-Time Adaptation: Conclusion

 \section{Conclusion}

-In this paper, we evaluate existing continual test-time adaptation (TTA) methods in real-life scenarios using more realistic data.
-Our findings reveal that current state-of-the-art methods are inadequate in such settings, as they fall short of achieving accuracies better than the frozen source model.
-This raises concerns about the applicability of certain TTA methods in real world and sheds light on the frequent model resets observed in some approaches.
+In this paper, we evaluate existing continual test-time adaptation (TTA) methods in real-life scenarios using more realistic data by proposing two new evaluation benchmarks, namely SHIFT-C and CLAD-C. Our findings reveal that current state-of-the-art methods are inadequate in such settings, as they fall short of achieving accuracies better than the frozen source model.
+This raises concerns about the applicability of certain TTA methods in the real world and sheds light on the frequent model resets observed in some approaches.
 To address these limitations, we propose a novel and straightforward method called AR-TTA, based on the self-training framework.
 AR-TTA utilizes a small memory buffer of source data, combined with mixup data augmentation, and dynamically updates the batch norm statistics based on the intensity of domain shift.

 Through experimental studies, we demonstrate that the AR-TTA method achieves state-of-the-art performance on various benchmarks.
 These benchmarks include realistic evaluations with small batch sizes, long test sequences, varying levels of domain shift, as well as artificial scenarios such as corrupted CIFAR10-C. Notably, AR-TTA consistently outperforms the source model, which serves as the ultimate baseline for feasible TTA methods.
 Our more realistic evaluation of TTA with a variety of different datasets provides a better understanding of their potential benefits and shortcomings.